gedas42/AT_command_test/README.md

 }

 ```

 ## Usage

-Script is started using main.py module with device name as parameter.
-Before name you need to write -p or --product to send device name as flag.
+Script is started using main.py module with device name and connection parameters as flags.

+Before name you need to write -d or --device to send device name as flag.

+Then depending device connection type you are going to send:

+For serial: -b <baudRate> -s <serialPort> (The order does not matter )

+For ssh: -i <deviceIP> -l <connectionUsername> -p <password> -po <port> (The order does not matter )

 #### Example

 For ssh connection device:

-python3.6 main.py -p RUTX11 or python main.py --product RUTX11
+python3.6 main.py -d RUTX11 -i 192.168.1.1 -l root -p Admin123 -po 22

 For serial connection device:

-sudo python3.6 main.py -p TRM240 or sudo python3.6 main.py --product TRM240
+sudo python3.6 main.py -d TRM240 -b 9600 -s /dev/ttyUSB3